Overview

 During the application, you may be asked to set up a Lloyds business bank account for a better deal if you haven't already got one, but it is possible to use your own account.

-This makes it hard for us to recommend it as a trusted service, but we have likewise not seen enough red flags to discourage you from using it.
+Because of past issues, though, it's hard for us to recommend it as a trusted service, but we have likewise not seen enough red flags to discourage you from using it.